 8. National Maritime Museum

 The National Maritime Museum is another one of my favourite museums in London.
-Largely because of its location in the green wide open space situated right on the River Thames.
+Largely because of its location in the green wide open space of Greenwich, situated right on the River Thames.
 But also because of the stately building which could easily be a palace.
 It’s no surprise the splendid looking museum often features in films, such as Marvel’s Thor.

 Expect to learn all about Britain’s naval history, see ancient maps and even Nelson’s costume he wore during the fatal Battle of Trafalgar.
 Children will also love the interactive installations here.

 And if you’ve still not had enough, then you could visit the Royal Observatory on top of the hill or go search for the Greenwich Meridian.
 This line has been recognised as the world’s Prime Meridian Line since 1884.